 Huh?
 While this sounds obvious, the implications are critical to listening enjoyment.
 What do I mean by that?

 Simply put, analog tools are to a greater or lesser extent quirky devices and if you can’t operate them or you have difficulty adjusting them, then the quality of the arm is wasted.
-Some highly regarded arms are dramatically more difficult to adjust than others.
+Some very good tonearms are considerably more difficult to adjust than others.

 I’ve yet to encounter the perfect tonearm (from both a sonic and ergonomic perspective).
 We all interact with our tools differently and this might be the most important consideration in selecting a tonearm, which is why the majority of my customer contact time is spent on tonearms.